bomsy/bomsy.github.io/_posts/2017-09-28-how-we-use-babel.md

 comments: true
 ---

-The firefox debugger has undergone a massive rewrite in the last two years<!--more-->,  moving away from old mozilla specific technologies like XUL etc, to more morden technologies like React, webpack and *babel*.
+The firefox debugger has undergone a huge rewrite in the last two + years<!--more-->, moving away from old mozilla specific technologies like XUL etc, to more modern technologies like React, webpack and _babel_.

-*Babel* is a tool for compiling Javascript into Javascript.
-It generates an Abstract Syntax Tree (AST) which can be transformed, transversed or manipulated in various ways for use.
-Babel  and AST's have played a major part in growth of the mordern web tooling ecosystem.
-For in depth details see placeholder for babel docs
+[_Babel_][babel] is a tool for compiling Javascript into Javascript.
+It generates an [Abstract Syntax Tree (AST)][ast_wiki] which can be transformed, transversed or manipulated in various ways for use.
+Babel and AST's have played a major part in growth of the modern web tooling ecosystem.

-Over the past year, we have used babel extensively in building the debugger, from disabling non-executable lines so breakpoints cannot be set on those lines to highlighting out of scope code etc
+Over the past year, we have used babel extensively in building the debugger, from disabling non-executable lines so breakpoints cannot be set to highlighting out of scope code and much more.

-I felt it would be cool to write a couple of blog posts, documenting some of our coolest use cases and go into some debbuger internals as we go.
+I felt it would be cool to write a couple of blog posts, documenting some of our coolest use cases and looking into some debugger internals as we go.

 And by the way the firefox devtools is really cool now, you should try it! 😉

-In this blog post, we will look at one of our simple use cases.
+In this blog post, we will look at one of our simpler use cases.

 ### Use Case One: Empty Lines